Readville station

 Readville station is a Massachusetts Bay Transportation Authority (MBTA) commuter rail station located in the Readville section of the Hyde Park neighborhood of Boston, Massachusetts.
-It is served by MBTA Commuter Rail Fairmount Line and Franklin Line.
-Readville is the outer terminus for most Fairmount service, though some trips continue as Franklin Line trains.
-The station is located at a multi-level junction, with the Northeast Corridor tracks at ground level and the Dorchester Branch (used by the Fairmount Line) above; Franklin lines use a connecting track with a separate platform.
-Platforms are available for the Providence/Stoughton Line on the Northeast Corridor tracks, but they are not regularly used.
+It is served by the MBTA Commuter Rail Fairmount, Franklin/Foxboro, and Providence/Stoughton Lines.
+Readville is the outer terminus for most Fairmount service, though some trips continue as Franklin/Foxboro Line trains.
+The station is located at a multi-level junction, with the Attleboro Line (used by the Providence/Stoughton Line and Amtrak's Northeast Corridor) tracks at ground level and the Dorchester Branch (used by the Fairmount Line) above.
+Franklin/Foxboro Line trains that run on the Northeast Corridor use a connecting track with a separate platform.
 An MBTA maintenance and storage yard and a CSX Transportation freight yard are located near the station.

 Passenger service to Dedham Low Plain began in 1834 with the Boston and Providence Railroad (B&P).
 A branch line to Dedham was built in 1835, and the neighborhood and station were renamed Readville in 1847.
 The Boston and New York Central Railroad opened its Midland Branch (Dorchester Branch) through Readville in 1855, crossing over the B&P. Its station there was originally named Blue Hill, but later renamed Readville as well.
 Both railroads were consolidated under the New York, New Haven and Hartford Railroad in the 1890s.

 The New Haven built a two-level union station at Readville as part of an 1897–98 grade separation project, then constructed its Readville Shops car repair facility just to the west in 1900–03.
 Dorchester Branch service ended in 1944, and Dedham Branch service in 1967 when the newly formed MBTA ended its subsidies.
 Dorchester Branch service returned in 1979 as a Southwest Corridor construction bypass and became permanent as the Fairmount Line in 1987.
 The disused station building burned in a suspicious fire in 1983.
 The MBTA built accessible platforms and a footbridge in 1990–92.
 Readville 5-Yard, the former location of the 1958-closed Readville Shops, underwent decontamination in 2011–12 for reuse to allow construction of an industrial and office development.
+Providence/Stoughton Line service began stopping at Readville in 2024.